-Despite efforts to preserve endangered animals, trafficking has increased in some parts of the world by an estimated 5000% according to conservationists and the poaching is pushing some animals to the very brink of extinction.
+Despite efforts to preserve endangered animals, trafficking has increased in some parts of the world by an estimated 5000%.
+According to conservationists, poaching is pushing some animals to the very brink of extinction.
 In 2014, 46 countries signed the London Declaration which was set up to work towards ending wildlife trafficking through law enforcement and cross-country cooperation.
 Wildlife trafficking is a multi-billion-dollar industry that has reportedly helped fund Al-Qaeda-related groups.
 What is the scope of the problem?
 What should be done about it?
 Maria Armoudian speaks with David Wilkie, Tanya Wyatt, and Marc Bekoff.

 Marc Bekoff is Professor Emeritus of Ecology and Evolutionary Biology at the University of Colorado, Boulder.
 He is an expert in behavioral ecology and is the author of The Emotional Lives of Animals: A Leading Scientist Explores Animal Joy, Sorrow, and Empathy — and Why They Matter.

 Maria Armoudian: Let us start with the scope of the problem.
 David Wilkie, what would you say we are facing?